-We are now running the Summer schedule.
-Please the navigation above to view your routes and times.
+We are running our Fall Schedule until November 27th.
+Please use the navigation above to view the routes and times.

 Did you know?
 Curious about START Bus - Read Below

 Southern Teton Area Rapid Transit (START Bus or START) is the public transportation system that serves the residents and visitors of Teton County, Wyoming.
 START Bus runs routes within the town of Jackson, between Jackson and Teton Village as well as commuter routes from Star Valley, WY and Teton County, ID.

 Rising gas prices, increasing awareness of the need for energy conservation and unprecedented growth in our community have contributed to START ridership currently over 800,000 annually, more than triple the riders served just ten years ago in 2000.

 START/Public Works critically needs a new facility for indoor storage of buses and adequate space for maintaining the existing fleet as well as the additional buses START will need.

 The space available for maintenance of buses at public works is filled, to overflowing, with the current START Bus fleet.
 START cannot add buses to the fleet until a larger maintenance facility is available.